 The 4th Roundtable Discussion on the Impacts of Climate Change on Urban Outdoor Workers

-This side event focuses on Asian cities at the frontline of climate change impacts and widening urban inequalities, with particular attention to informal and other precarious outdoor workers.
+This event focuses on Asian cities at the frontline of climate change impacts and widening urban inequalities, with particular attention to informal and other precarious outdoor workers.
 Linked to Sustainable Development Goals 11 (Sustainable Cities and Communities) and 17 (Partnerships for the Goals), the session will explore the following key questions:

 Dr Anh Vu is a political ecologist and interdisciplinary scholar with over two decades of experience at the forefront of both development practice and academic research.
 Anh currently leads a £1.3 million Wellcome Trust-funded research project examining the health impacts of climate change on precarious outdoor workers in major cities across Vietnam.
 She is Research Director/ Climate Change at NatCen International, National Centre for Social Research (UK).
 Her research focuses on three key areas that address critical climate challenges: the climate-health nexus, the political economy of climate change, and the sustainability of delta social-ecological systems.
 She has collaborated extensively with major multilateral and bilateral institutions (e.g., UNDP, UN Statistics Division, the Australian Department of Foreign Affairs and Trade, Friedrich-Ebert-Stiftung) while also providing expert consultancy to governments, and inter/national NGOs (e.g., Asia Development Alliance, Oxfam, Transparency International, Global Philanthropy Indices, Management and Sustainable Development Institute).
 Her scholarly work is widely published in high-impact peer-reviewed journals such as World Development, Sustainability Science, Contemporary Politics, Community Development, VOLUNTAS, World Development Perspectives, and International Development Planning and Review.
 In particular, her two decades of research on civil society and authoritarianism has been acclaimed by Southeast Asian scholars for making "high-order" contributions to the field."